Cross-Sectional Sector Momentum Rotation Strategy

 How will we know the strategy is performing in line with expectations?

-We monitor two real-time metrics at each monthly rebalance:
+We monitor two real-time metrics at each monthly rebalance to determine if we should stop at any given moment:

-1. Rolling 6-Month Sharpe Ratio — if it drops below 0.5 for three consecutive months, the strategy is underperforming its historical risk-adjusted baseline and requires a full review.
-This does not automatically mean we shut down — a macro regime shift may explain it — but it triggers a structured reassessment.
+1. Rolling 6-Month Sharpe Ratio : if it drops below 0.5 for three consecutive months, the strategy is underperforming its historical risk-adjusted baseline and requires us to give it a full review to understand what is going on.
+Maybe this change is caused by a macro regime change, but it might mean we have to adjust the strategy.

-2. Momentum Spread (avg momentum of top-3 minus avg momentum of bottom-3) — if this spread compresses below 2% for three consecutive months, sectors are moving together and the cross-sectional rotation signal has effectively disappeared.
-We would reduce position size in this scenario.
+2. Momentum Spread (avg momentum of top-3 minus avg momentum of bottom-3), if this spread compresses below 2% for three consecutive months, sectors are moving together and the cross-sectional rotation signal has effectively disappeared.
+We might have to reduce trading size if this happens

 How will we know when the strategy stops working?

-We declare the strategy non-functional and halt trading if any one of these triggers fires:
+We declare the strategy non-functional and we stop trading if any one of these 2 triggers happen:

-1. Momentum reversal: The long portfolio underperforms the short portfolio for 4 consecutive months — meaning the momentum effect has fully reversed and our thesis no longer holds.
+1. Momentum reversal: The long portfolio underperforms the short portfolio for 4 consecutive months, this would mean the momentum effect has fully reversed and our hypothesis doesn’t hold anymore.

-2. Win rate collapse: Leg win rate drops below 40% for 3 consecutive months — if fewer than 2 of 6 legs are profitable per month, the ranking signal is no longer predictive.
+2. Win rate collapse: If the leg win rate drops below 40% for 3 consecutive months, if fewer than 2 of 6 legs are profitable per month, this would mean the ranking signal is no longer predictive.

 Commentary